 - 1. Full-time employees on a regular schedule (neither FWS nor CWS) who are relieved or prevented from working on a workday designated as a holiday shall receive their regular rate of basic pay for eight (8) hours on that workday. - 2.
-A full-time employee who performs work on overtime on a holiday is entitled to his or her rate of basic pay plus premium pay equal to his or her rate of basic pay (double time) for that holiday work.
-Holiday premium pay is limited to a maximum of (8) hours on that workday. - 3.
-A part-time employee who performs work on a holiday shall receive his or her regular rate of basic pay for the hours the employee is scheduled to work that day, not to exceed eight (8) hours on that workday.
+A full-time employee who performs work on a holiday is entitled to his or her rate of basic pay plus premium pay equal to his or her rate of basic pay (double time) for that holiday work.
+Holiday premium pay is limited to a maximum of eight (8) hours on that workday.
+A full-time employee who performs overtime work on a holiday is paid in accordance with applicable overtime laws and regulations. - 3.
+A part-time employee who performs work on a calendar holiday is entitled to his or her rate of basic pay plus premium pay equal to his or her rate of basic pay (double time) for that holiday work.
+Holiday premium pay is limited to the number of hours in the employee's regularly scheduled daily tour of duty, not to exceed (8) hours.
+Since part-time employees are not entitled to "in-lieu-of" holidays, they do not receive holiday premium pay for working on an "in-lieu-of" holiday.